-- Written authorizations are on file for all employees covering rates of pay, withholdings and deductions. - The organization has written personnel policies covering job descriptions, hiring procedures, promotions, and dismissals. - Distribution of payroll charges is based on documentation prepared outside the payroll department. - Payroll charges are reviewed against program budgets and deviations are reported to management for follow-up action. - Adequate timekeeping procedures, including the use of timeclock or attendance sheets and supervisory review and approval, are employed for controlling paid time. - 6.
-Payroll checks are prepared and distributed by individuals independent of each other. - Other key payroll and personnel duties such as timekeeping, salary authorization and personnel administration are adequately separated.
+- Written authorizations are on file for all employees covering rates of pay, withholdings and deductions. - The organization has written personnel policies covering job descriptions, hiring procedures, promotions, and dismissals. - Distribution of payroll charges is based on documentation prepared outside the payroll department. - Payroll charges are reviewed against program budgets and deviations are reported to management for follow-up action. - Adequate timekeeping procedures, including the use of timeclock or attendance sheets and supervisory review and approval, are employed for controlling paid time. - Payroll checks are prepared and distributed by individuals independent of each other. - Other key payroll and personnel duties such as timekeeping, salary authorization and personnel administration are adequately separated.

-YES NO N/A 8.
-Are payroll and personnel policies governing compensation in accordance with the requirements of grant agreements?
-9. Are there procedures to ensure that employees are paid in accordance with approved wage and salary rates?
-10. Is the distribution of payroll charges checked by a second person and are aggregate amounts compared to the approved budget?
-11. Are wages paid at or above the Federal minimum wage?
-12. Are procedures adequate for controlling: (a) overtime wages, (b) overtime work authorization, and (c) supervisory approval of overtime?
-13. Are payroll checks distributed by persons not responsible for preparing the checks?
+- 9. Are there procedures to ensure that employees are paid in accordance with approved wage and salary rates? - 10.
+Is the distribution of payroll charges checked by a second person and are aggregate amounts compared to the approved budget? - 11.
+Are wages paid at or above the Federal minimum wage? - Are procedures adequate for controlling: (a) overtime wages, (b) overtime work authorization, and (c) supervisory approval of overtime? - 13.
+Are payroll checks distributed by persons not responsible for preparing the checks?